 Ruth survived to get the relief win, but it was Miller who was the Yankees’ offensive star.
 He was 3-for-5 with three runs batted in and two runs scored.
 Mitchell and Fewster each added two hits.

 Ruth had appeared in 158 games as a pitcher for the Boston Red Sox, starting 143 of them.
 He made one start in 1920 for the Yankees (which he won), and two appearances in 1921 (both of which he won).
 His next opportunity on the mound came in 1930, nine years later, in an end-of-season start against the Red Sox (which he won).
 He then had one more turn on October 1, 1933, exactly 12 years after this game, which he also won.14 In 10 seasons as a pitcher, Ruth never had a losing season.
+(Frank Welch’s inside-the-park home run was the 10th and final home run that Ruth allowed in his pitching career.)

 The Yankees had won nine of their final 11 games down the stretch and ultimately took the American League crown by 4½ games over Cleveland.
 They lost the World Series to the Giants, five games to three.
 Ruth did not pitch in the World Series but batted .313 with a homer and four runs batted in.